 Internet access is available to students, employees and guests in the Calcasieu Parish School System.
-We are very pleased to bring this access, and we believe that the Internet offers vast, diverse, and unique educational resources to all participants.
+System e-mail accounts are only available to employees.
+The School Board is very pleased to bring this access, and believes that the Internet offers vast, diverse, and unique educational resources to all participants.

 The Internet is an "electronic highway" connecting billions of computers and individual subscribers all over the world.
-Our goal in providing this service to students is to enhance innovative education for students through access to unique resources and collaborations.
+The School Board's goal in providing this service to students is to enhance innovative education for students through access to unique resources and collaborations.
 Furthermore, employees and guests will improve learning and teaching through research, teacher training, communication, collaboration, and dissemination of successful educational practices, methods, and materials.

-Terms and Conditions are provided so that Internet users are aware of the responsibilities they will assume when using this CPSB resource.
+Terms and Conditions in a user's agreement are provided so that Internet users are aware of the responsibilities they will assume when using this Calcasieu Parish School Board (CPSB) resource.
 Responsibilities include efficient, ethical, and legal utilization of the network resources.
+All users, including students, employees, or any other users of School Board computers, hardware, and Board network shall abide by all policies of the School Board and any applicable administrative regulations and procedures.

-The student/employee signature on the CPSB policy is legally binding and indicates that he/she has read the Terms and Conditions carefully and agrees to abide by them.
+Each user shall sign an Internet and District Network Resources Contract which shall be legally binding and indicates that he/she has read the Terms and Conditions carefully and agrees to abide by them.